 The programme’s recruits access high quality Initial Teacher Education (ITE) aligned with opportunities for industrial or academic placements, subject updating and Technical and Knowledge Skills Enhancement (TKSE).
 The resulting cohort of new teachers and potential leaders will be well equipped to work towards outstanding provision in the sector for learners on technical routes.

-July 2018 will see the first group of recruits completing their qualification and the impact of the programme is becoming clear.
+July 2018 saw the first group of recruits completing their qualification and the impact of the programme is becoming clear.
 Derby College has several recruits and the value of their training is recognised by Robin Webber-Jones (Director of Teaching, Learning and Assessment, HE and Teacher Training):

 “Involvement in the programme has allowed teachers to broaden their horizons, share ways of improving practice, and focused them to reflect on specific vocational and technical pedagogies.”